gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 // Request for GetBotInstance. message GetBotInstanceRequest {
-  // The name of the BotInstance to retrieve. string name = 1;
+  // The name of the bot associated with the instance. string name = 1;
+  // The unique identifier of the bot instance to retrieve. string id = 2;
 }

 // Request for ListBotInstances.